r-devel/r-devel.github.io/README.md

 ## Substantial editing

-If you are making substantial changes, e.g. adding a new page, or making changes that require collaborating editing/review before being pushed, create a branch from the gh-pages branch and make the changes there.
+If you are making substantial changes, e.g. adding a new page, or making changes that require collaborating editing/review before being pushed, create a branch and make the changes there.

 Any changes pushed to a different branch will not be automatically deployed to preview. so if the GitHub editor preview is not sufficient (i.e. you are doing more than editing a single page) it is best to clone the repo and make your changes locally.